Darko Domijan

-Darko Domijan (5 February 1952 – 2016) was a Croatian pop singer who was most popular in the 1970s and 1980s.
+Darko Domijan (5 February 1952) is a Croatian pop singer who was most popular in the 1970s and 1980s.
 His best known songs include "Ulica jorgovana", "Jelena Je Bila Lijepa", "Ruže u snijegu" and "Sedam suza", the latter two being Croatian-language covers of "Sun of Jamaica" and "Seven Tears", respectively, by Goombay Dance Band.

 Since his retirement from music in 1989, Domijan has been working as an attorney in Zagreb.